— botchera (@botchera) April 19, 2017

 Sookie: “I’d like to ask them if any of them can bat or bowl.
 Or catch.”

-[The interview terminates at this point as Captain Sookie begins sobbing uncontrollably and making loud flatulence noises as his bowls start to cave in again.
-The room clears out very quickly.]
+[The interview terminates at this point as Captain Sookie begins sobbing uncontrollably and making loud flatulence noises as his bowels start to empty.
+The room empties just as quickly, and just as noisy.]

 Alistair Cook, England cricket captain: “waaaaa, the Australians are using bad words…. waaaaa…. it’s not fair.”